-The HE3XRT Energy Recovery Ventilator is a device for recovering both sensible energy (heat) and latent energy (moisture) from the Exhaust Air from an Occupied Space and injecting those energies into an incoming Outside Air stream.
+The HE6X/7X/8X Energy Recovery Ventilator is a device for recovering both sensible energy (heat) and latent energy (moisture) from the Exhaust Air of an Occupied Space to the Outside Air stream.
 It accomplishes this task by forcing the two airstreams through enthalpic cores, where the energy exchange takes place.
 The two airstreams pass through the enthalpic cores at right angles and the airstreams never mix together.
 See Section 2.2 Enthalpic Cores in this manual.

 Each ERV has two electric blowers, one for each airstream.
-Fan speeds can be either single speed, using adjustable sheaves to change fan speed, or they can be variable speed, controlled by VFDs, a RenewAire Commercial Controller or by a BMS.
+Fan speeds can be either single speed, using adjustable sheaves to change fan speed, or they can be variable speed, controlled by VFDs, a RenewAire Commercial Controller, or by a BMS.
 There are a number of different control devices available to control the operation or speed of the unit fans.
 For further information on available control accessories, see the HE RenewAire catalog.

-There are three types of HE3X units, two for indoor installations and one for rooftop, or outdoor, installation.
-This manual is for the HE3XRT, which is the outdoor unit.
-For information on the indoor versions of this product, see the HE3XINV or HE3XINH manuals.
+There are two types of HE6X/7X/8X units, one for indoor installations and one for rooftop, or outdoor, installation.
+This manual is for both types.